TOP5 Things Sex has in Common with Halloween

 Just like the Demogorgon in Hawkins, IN, or Jason in the hockey mask, or Presidential elections in November, no matter what you do, they just won’t die.
 They just keep on coming back around.

 However, this TOP5 is a heck of a lot more fun than any of those stranger things.

 #5: Trick or Treat

+But tricks and treats aren’t just for Halloween.
 Many people have been tricked into giving someone sex.
-While others use sex as a treat to get what they want out of a relationship (or at least what they think they want).
-But true love doesn’t play tricks and can’t be earned with treats (sexual or otherwise), because love, by its very nature, is a gift freely shared.
+While some use sex as a treat to get what they want out of a relationship (or at least what they think they want).
+But, true love doesn’t play tricks and can’t be earned with treats.
+That’s because love, by its very nature, is a gift freely shared.

 #4: The Devil

 I actually dressed up as the devil one Halloween when I was in elementary school.
 I’m still not certain how my parents signed off on that.
 Perhaps they figured if the mask fit…